Manish122003/Rock-Paper-Scissors-game/README.md

 ---

 ## 🛠️ Technologies Used
-  HTML → Structure of the game
+1. HTML → Structure of the game.
-  CSS → Styling and animations
+2. CSS → Styling and animations.
-  JavaScript → Game logic
+3. JavaScript → Game logic.

 ---